Martin Entrance Foyer Stained Glass

-On the outside wall of the Martin Entrance Foyer are three dominant double stained-glass windows which were created by Charles J. Connick Associates Inc. in Boston, Massachusetts.
+On the outside wall of the Martin Entrance Foyer are three dominant double stained-glass windows that were created by Charles J. Connick Associates Inc. in Boston, Massachusetts.

 "Bells and pomegranates are suggested in significant positions.
 The foliated vine is fruitful with ruby pomegranates and the blue bells are especially in evidence in the dark red field around Abt Vogler, 'an alternation of poetry and thought.'